 Help Them Understand the Importance of Math in Real-Life.

 As math continues to get complicated and less connected with everyday life experiences, your child may begin to disconnect from the subject or develop anxiety over the subject.
 Please help your child understand math concepts by teaching them where they are used in real life.
 For example, you can use math with them to make house budgets.
 You can also show them how baking or cooking uses math fractions when mixing ingredients.
 You can also do grocery calculations with your child to show the importance of math in real life.

 Introduce Math in Your Child’s Daily Life

 Once your child is out of school, create a math’s friendly environment at home.
 For example, introduce games that involve numbers and ensure that you show them how math can make life easier.
-Work with tangible objects to count, sort, estimate, measure, and draw, and solve real issues using maths.
+Using maths, work with tangible objects to count, sort, estimate, measure, draw, and solve real issues.
 This way, your child will begin to think math is easy and will quickly apply it without worrying if they are smart enough or not.

 Help Your Child to Prepare for the Math Class

 You can reduce your child’s anxiety for math class by helping them get familiar with the concepts covered in the next course.
 You can work closely with the teacher to understand the syllabus.
 Every evening goes through what your child will be covering in class the following day and helps your child to prepare for it.
 You do not have to solve the problems or elaborate on the concepts, but you can briefly mention the concepts as a way of registering them in your child’s mind.
 You can go further to describe some of the unfamiliar terms to your child.
 The slightest familiarity with the words being mentioned by the teacher will boost your child’s confidence and attitude toward the subject.